 As we touched upon in the previous chapter, you can use moving averages to determine trend direction in forex by looking at how the indicator interacts with a price.
 The easiest way to do this?
 By simply plotting a simple moving average on a pricing chart.
-In doing so, you can scrutinize your simple moving average and figure out exactly which direction the market is moving.
+In doing so, you can scrutinize your simple moving average and figure out exactly in which direction the market is moving.

 Perhaps the single greatest use for a moving average is in the identification of trends.
-In fact, thousands of trading strategies are based upon using moving averages to identify the direction and strength of price action.
-This may be done routinely by observing the location of price to a moving average and the slope of the line itself.
+In fact, thousands of trading strategies are based on using moving averages to identify the direction and strength of price action.
+This may be done routinely by observing the location of the price to a moving average and the slope of the line itself.

 Best of all, we can use any number of inputs to define our moving average, and indirectly, our trend.
 Among the most common are the opening price, median, and closing price.